wangxiyang2022/DeepFusionMOT/README.md

 ## Update
 * (2022/6/21)This paper has been accepted as a journal paper in Robotics and Automation Letters (RA-L).
-* (2022/7/31)This paper has been accepted as a conference paper at IROS 2022.
+* (2022/7/31)This paper has been accepted as a conference paper in IROS 2022.
 * (2022/10/25)Online presentation on IROS2022.
 * (2022/11/6)Another article"[StrongFusionMOT](https://ieeexplore.ieee.org/abstract/document/9976946/)" based on DeepFusionMOT improvement was accepted by IEEE Sensors Journal.
 * (2023/4/28)The code has been refactored and different cost functions have been introduced, resulting in further improvement in performance.